-You should accept the place offered to ensure your child has a school place reserved for September 2022.
+You should accept the place offered to ensure your child has a school place reserved for September 2025.
 Your child will be automatically added to the waiting list for any Hillingdon school that you listed as a higher preference.
 However, this may vary for out-of-borough preferences; please contact the individual authority directly.
 We will contact you immediately if/when a vacancy arises (see preference offer example on page 16).
 Accepting the school will have no effect on your waiting list positions and will not weaken your chances of being offered a higher preference school.
 Please refer to 'late applications' if you want to add additional preferences.

-Alternatively, call the School Placement and Admissions team on 0 01895 556644 to discuss other options.
+Alternatively, contact the School Placement and Admissions team at @ admissions@hillingdon. gov.uk to discuss other options.